 Let’s take a closer look at both of them.

-Typical and most popular problems that needs to be solved on a daily basis in eCommerce are:
+Typical and most popular problems that need to be solved on a daily basis in eCommerce are:

 - Low Google rankings